Tenet Healthcare

-Tenet Healthcare Corporation is an American for-profit multinational healthcare services company based in Dallas, Texas.
-Through its brands, subsidiaries, joint ventures, and partnerships, including United Surgical Partners International (USPI), the company operates 65 hospitals and over 450 healthcare facilities.
-Tenet also operates Conifer Health Solutions, which provides healthcare support services to health systems and other clients.
+Tenet Healthcare Corporation is an American for-profit multinational healthcare services company based in Dallas.
+Through its brands, subsidiaries, joint ventures, and partnerships including United Surgical Partners International (USPI), the company operates around 65 hospitals and over 450 healthcare facilities.
+Tenet also runs Conifer Health Solutions, which provides healthcare support services to health systems and other clients.

 Since its founding in 1969, Tenet has expanded significantly.
 Among other major acquisitions and formations, Tenet founded Conifer Health Solutions in 2008, MedPost Urgent Care in 2014, and in 2013 acquired Vanguard Health Systems, Inc., an investor-owned hospital company whose operations complemented Tenet's existing business.
 The acquisition created the third-largest investor-owned hospital company in the United States in terms of revenue and the third-largest in number of hospitals owned.
-In 2015, Tenet acquired USPI, which created the largest operator of outpatient surgery centers in the United States.
-In 2021, the company ranked 167th in the Fortune 500.
+In 2015, Tenet acquired USPI, which created the largest operator of outpatient surgery centers in the U.S. In 2021, the company ranked 167th in the Fortune 500.

-The company has settled a number of multimillion-dollar settlements related to defrauding Medicare, Medicaid, and patients, which includes admitting psychiatric patients who did not need hospitalization and then charging these patients inflated prices.
+The company has settled a number of multimillion-dollar settlements related to defrauding Medicare, Medicaid, and patients.
+That includes admitting psychiatric patients who did not need hospitalization and then charging these patients inflated prices.

 History

-1967–1999
+1969–1999

-Tenet was first incorporated in 1969, by attorneys Richard Eamer, Leonard Cohen and John Bedrosian, as National Medical Enterprises, (NME) and headquartered in Los Angeles, California.
+Tenet was first incorporated in 1969 by attorneys Richard Eamer, Leonard Cohen, and John Bedrosian, as National Medical Enterprises, (NME) and headquartered in Los Angeles.
 By 1975, NME owned, operated, and managed 23 hospitals and a home health care business.
 By 1981, NME owned or managed 193 hospitals and nursing homes, and became the third-largest healthcare company in the U.S. In the mid-1980s, NME shifted its focus to specialty hospitals.
-By 1990, the company had 200 hospitals in its network, and was the second-largest hospital company in the U.S.
+By 1990, the company had 200 hospitals in its network and was the second-largest hospital company in the U.S.

 After some scandals in the early 1990s (see below), NME divested its specialty facilities.
-Tenet possessed a dominant market share in Southern California at the time and envisaged the same prospects in South Florida, Louisiana, Texas, and the Philadelphia, Pennsylvania area.
-In 1994, NME bought American Medical Holdings for $3.35 billion, which strengthened its presence in Southern California and South Florida, and extended into New Orleans, Louisiana and Texas.
-Following completion of the acquisition, NME changed its name to Tenet Healthcare Corporation.
+Tenet possessed a dominant market share in Southern California at the time and envisaged the same prospects in South Florida, Louisiana, Texas, and the Philadelphia area.
+In 1994, NME bought American Medical Holdings for $3.35 billion, which strengthened its presence in Southern California and South Florida, and extended its operations into New Orleans, Louisiana, and Texas.
+After completing the acquisition, NME changed its name to Tenet Healthcare Corporation.
 In 1996, Tenet CEO Jeffrey Barbakow moved Tenet's headquarters from Santa Monica, California to Santa Barbara.
-Also that year, Tenet acquired OrNda, then the third-largest investor-owned hospital chain.
+Also in 1996, Tenet acquired OrNda, then the third-largest investor-owned hospital chain.
 In 1998, Tenet purchased eight Philadelphia hospitals owned by the bankrupt Allegheny Health, Education & Research Foundation for $345 million.